Baclofen: Overdose

-Reports of overdose indicate that baclofen may cause symptoms including vomiting, general weakness, sedation, respiratory insufficiency, seizures, unusual pupil size, dizziness, headaches, itching, hypothermia, bradycardia, hypertension, hyporeflexia and coma sometimes mimicking brain death.
+Reports of overdose indicate that baclofen may cause symptoms including vomiting, general weakness, sedation, respiratory insufficiency, seizures, dizziness, headaches, itching, hypothermia, bradycardia, cardiac conduction abnormalities, hypertension, hyporeflexia and coma sometimes mimicking brain death.
+Overdose may require intubation and length of mechanical ventilation required may correlate with serum baclofen levels shortly after ingestion.
+Symptoms may persist even after the point at which serum baclofen levels are undetectable.

 Pharmacology

-Chemically, baclofen is a derivative of the neurotransmitter γ-aminobutyric acid (GABA).
+Chemically, baclofen is a derivative of the neurotransmitter γ-Aminobutyric acid (GABA).
 It is believed to work by activating (or agonizing) GABA receptors, specifically the GABAB receptors.
-Its beneficial effects in spasticity result from its actions in the brain and spinal cord.

 Pharmacodynamics

-Baclofen produces its effects by activating the GABAB receptor, similar to the drug phenibut which also activates this receptor and shares some of its effects.
+Baclofen produces its effects by selectively activating the GABAB receptor.
 Baclofen is postulated to block mono-and-polysynaptic reflexes by acting as an inhibitory ligand, inhibiting the release of excitatory neurotransmitters.
-However, baclofen does not have significant affinity for the GHB receptor, and has no known abuse potential.
-The modulation of the GABAB receptor is what produces baclofen's range of therapeutic properties.
+Baclofen does not have significant affinity for the GHB receptor, and has no known abuse potential.
+Agonism of GABAB receptors is thought to be responsible for baclofen's range of therapeutic properties, as GABAB knockout mice are unresponsive to the neurobiological effects of baclofen.

 Similarly to phenibut (β-phenyl-GABA), as well as pregabalin (β-isobutyl-GABA), which are close analogues of baclofen, baclofen (β-(4-chlorophenyl)-GABA) has been found to block α2δ subunit-containing voltage-gated calcium channels (VGCCs).
 However, it is weaker relative to phenibut in this action (Ki = 23 and 39 μM for R- and S-phenibut and 156 μM for baclofen).
 Moreover, baclofen is in the range of 100-fold more potent by weight as an agonist of the GABAB receptor in comparison to phenibut, and in accordance, is used at far lower relative dosages.
 As such, the actions of baclofen on α2δ subunit-containing VGCCs are likely not clinically relevant.

+For drug-reward and addiction, baclofen's mechanism of action is thought to be through its effect on the mesolimbic dopamine pathway, specifically leading to a decrease in dopamine release associated with alcohol.
+GABAB receptor activation (GABAB receptor agonist activity) may decrease or inhibit alcohol's ability to activate or fire dopaminergic neurons following exposure to alcohol.
+Baclofen's mechanism of action when used to treat alcohol use disorder is not thought to be mediated through its muscle-relaxing or sedative properties, however there is evidence to suggest that the GABAB receptor-activation in the limbus may also reduce feelings of anxiety in people with alcohol use disorder.

 Pharmacokinetics

 The drug is rapidly absorbed after oral administration and is widely distributed throughout the body.
 Biotransformation is low: the drug is predominantly excreted unchanged by the kidneys.
-The half-life of baclofen is roughly 2–4 hours; it therefore needs to be administered frequently throughout the day to control spasticity appropriately.
+The serum half-life of baclofen is roughly 2–4 hours; however, one source gives a half-life of 6.8 hr, using a more complex calculation combining urinary and serum data.
+It therefore needs to be administered frequently throughout the day to control spasticity appropriately.